JamesJDillon/CHIP-8-Emulator/README.md

 ## Todo:

 I think everything's as complete as possible.
-Maybe I will implement smoother rendering in the future to reduce jitter.
+Maybe I will implement smoother rendering in the future as the jitter can be quite bad.